Code-Amp/block-components/readme.md

 import { MultiSelectControl, ResourceSelectControl } from '@codeamp/block-components';
 ```

-The components are tree-shakeable, so you can import only the components you need.

 ## Project status

 This package is currently published as beta while we continue to setup the repository and add testing, but should be completely usable.

-Expect updates in the near future.

 ## Contributing